-The PHA has certain responsibilities relative to children with elevated blood lead levels that are receiving HCV assistance.
+The PHA has certain responsibilities relative to children with environmental intervention blood lead levels that are receiving HCV assistance.
 The notification, verification, and hazard reduction requirements are discussed in Chapter 8.
 This part deals with the reporting requirements, and data collection and record keeping responsibilities that the PHA is subject to.

 16-VII.B.
-REPORTING REQUIREMENT [24 CFR 35.1225(e); Notice PIH 2017-13]
+REPORTING REQUIREMENT [24 CFR 35.1225(e)]

-The owner must report the name and address of a child identified as having an elevated blood lead level to the public health department within five business days of being so notified by any other medical health care professional.
-The owner must also notify the HUD field office and the HUD Office of Lead Hazard Control and Healthy Homes (OLHCHH) of the child's address within five business days.
-The PHA may collaborate with the owner on the notification process, such as by agreeing with the owner to provide the required notifications on the owner's behalf.
+The PHA must report the name and address of a child identified as having an environmental intervention blood lead level to the public health department within 5 business days of being so notified by any other medical health care professional.